austinbcomstock/buildium-to-stessa/README.md

 `python buildium_to_stessa.py -f Rental_Owner_Statement.csv`

-If its another location, `python buildium_to_stessa.py -f ./full/location/to/the/Rental_Owner_Statement.csv`

 ## See the created files
 See the various files created, one for each address.

 ## Upload the files into Stessa
 Upload each file individually into Stessa.
-Once logged into Stessa, go to Transactions (left bar) > Import (top right) > Choose one of the csv files that is a specific address > In the drop down for assign all transactions to the same address, select the same address as the filename.

-Rinse and repeat for each property.
+Once logged into Stessa, go to Transactions (left bar) > Import (top right) > Choose one of the CSV files that is a specific address > In the drop-down for assigning all transactions to the same address, select the same address as the filename.
+Rinse and repeat for each property file.